mwiedmann/ski-cx16/README.md

 ZSMKit is mainly designed to be used in Assembly, so to use ZSMKit in C, I borrowed some code and the cx16.cfg from Toboter's amazing game [Vault of the Vindicator](https://codeberg.org/Toboter/VaultOfTheVindicator).

+The "Tiny Ski (1.0)" graphics are created/distributed by Kenney (www.kenney.nl).

 ## License
 See the [license file](./license.md)